decentralized-identity/did-registration/spec/spec.md

 The [`didState` output field](#didstate) MUST contain a property `decryptionRequest` with a [Decryption Request Set](#decryption-request-set) data structure.

 The [`didState` output field](#didstate) MAY contain additional properties that are relevant to this action.

-TODO: Mention how this could relate to other specs such as [Universal Wallet](https://w3c-ccg.github.io/universal-wallet-interop-spec/) or [WebKMS](https://w3c-ccg.github.io/webkms/) or the [WebCrypto API](https://w3c.github.io/webcrypto/#subtlecrypto-interface).

 Example: